NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Anti-Tech Activist.md

 Choose two ability boosts.
 One must be to **Constitution** or **Charisma**, and one is a free ability boost.

 You're trained in the Intimidation skill and the Guild Lore skill.
-You gain the [[Feats/Group Coercion|Group Coercion]] skill feat.
+You gain the [[Group Coercion|Group Coercion]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*